Installing FFmpeg on Ubuntu

 ffmpeg -version

-The command verifies that the 4.2.7 version of FFmpeg is installed.
-The 4.2.7 is the latest stable FFmpeg version in the Ubuntu 20.04 repositories.
+The command verifies the 6.1.1 version of FFmpeg is on the system.
+The 6.1.1 is the latest stable FFmpeg version in the Ubuntu repositories at the time of writing this article.
 However, apps in Ubuntu repositories are not always up-to-date.

-The snap tool packs an app and its dependencies in a snap package, a container that works on any Linux distribution.
-Moreover, unlike FFmpeg packages in official Ubuntu repositories, snaps are updated automatically and continually, ensuring users get the latest FFmpeg version.
+Snap packages bundle an application and its dependencies into a self-contained package that works across all Linux distributions.
+Unlike the FFmpeg packages in Ubuntu's official repositories, Snap updates automatically and continuously, ensuring users always have the latest version.

 Step 1: Install Snap